boban15/boban15/README.md

 ## Hi there 👋
+*Hello viewer, I am just trying to learn programming.
+Nothing much to see here; my repositories don't yet contain much of note.
+However, you are welcome to peruse if you wish.*
 <!--
 **boban15/boban15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.